Sim4n6/gmail-randomer/README.md

 Pick a random message from Gmail inbox or from a provided search query.

-# Set up of the environment
+# Set up the environment

 ```
 cd gmail-randomer/